gliu2k/SAP-Datasphere/DataBuilder/Model.md

 > -	**Dimension/Text/Hierarchy**: master data and are used in the association of fact, view or other dimension tables

 ### 1.2.
 Association
 Add the attributes/text to the field.
-The association will be availabe in creating the model.
+The association will be availabe in creating the Analytic Model.

 ![alt text](/DataBuilder/images/TableAssociation.png?raw=true)